 In the great scheme of things, does it really matter where and when some old hockey player played?
 Well, think of it this way.
 What if we were still this sloppy about political history, or military history … or current sports reporting?
 That’s why there are plenty of us out there trying to get these old facts right.

-There’s a line in a classic movie.
-(Actually, John Ford used it in two of his classic westerns; email me or comment if you know which two!)
-It goes, “When the legend becomes fact, print the legend.”
+There’s a line in a classic movie that goes, “When the legend becomes fact, print the legend.”
 For a long time, that was all anyone bothered to do.
 But that shouldn’t be good enough anymore!

 To the best of my knowledge, the first big effort to really tell the stories of old-time hockey began 83 years ago yesterday, on January 2, 1934, when D.A.L.
 MacDonald printed the first of his series, Turning Back Hockey’s Pages, in the Montreal Gazette.
 On Tuesdays, Thursdays and Saturdays (occasionally on other days of the week too) during the 1933-34 and 1934-35 seasons, a total of 84 articles appeared.
 Most were on old-time hockey stars, some were about early teams, and at least one was about the Hod Stuart Memorial Game (which I’ve mentioned in these pages before).
 The stories cover players from the 1880s through the 1920s.
 Many of them are still big names in hockey history; others are long-forgotten.